 The secrets of CBD’s method of action are still being discovered because cannabidiol is unlike any pharmaceuticals that have previously been explored.
 Science knows some of the details behind the healing powers of CBD products but more remain to be elucidated.
 In general, there are 4 major therapeutic areas that CBD modulates.

 The therapeutic implications of CBD are broad because almost all noninfectious diseases seem to fall into one of these four categories:

 • Cellular Preservation / Anti-tumor

-11. Are There Side Effects / Adverse Reactions of Giving My Dog CBD?
+11. Side Effects of Giving My Dog CBD?

 Despite the wide range of CBD delivery formats and potential treatment protocols–no significant adverse reactions have been reported in any test subjects.

 There are no known side effects with normal use of CBD oil but there is serious repercussions if your dog consumes too much THC from accidentally consuming human products or pet parents giving cannabis to their dog.
 An over-dose of THC can result in dangerous Static Ataxia with symptoms like;